Ashley Paris

 Ashley Paris (born September 21, 1987) is an American basketball player.
-She is the twin sister of former WNBA center Courtney Paris, who last played for the Seattle Storm and is currently an assistant coach at the University of Oklahoma.
+She is the twin sister of former WNBA center Courtney Paris, who last played for the Seattle Storm and is currently an assistant coach for the Dallas Wings.
 She has been nationally recognized for her basketball achievements at the University of Oklahoma.
-She was selected on April 9, 2009 with 22nd overall pick in the 2009 WNBA Draft by the Los Angeles Sparks.
+She was selected on April 9, 2009 with 22nd overall pick in the 2009 WNBA draft by the Los Angeles Sparks.

 High school

 Paris played for Modesto Christian High School in Modesto, California and then transferred to Piedmont High School in Piedmont, California, where she was named a WBCA All-American.
 She participated in the 2005 WBCA High School All-America Game, where she scored eight points.

 College

 On May 21, 2006, she was named a 2006 USA U20 National Team finalist.
 She chose the University of Oklahoma over such schools as Texas, UConn, Cal and Syracuse.
 Ashley and twin sister Courtney helped the Sooners go undefeated in the Big 12 during the 2005–2006 season, in which they went on to win the Big 12 Championship.
 In 2007 Ashley became a starter on the University of Oklahoma Women’s Basketball team along with sister Courtney.
 That year she received Big 12 Honorable Mention as well as making the All-Big 12 Academic First Team.
 She was a communications major and graduated in Spring 2009.